 Process Equipment Sold, President Retires

-Coincident with Ewalds retirement, Process Equipment was acquired by Buckingham Capital Partners, which invests in U.S. specialty manufacturing companies.
-According to the companys press release, there are no anticipated changes in the operations, and the former shareholders will retain ownership of the real estate and the facilities.
+Coincident with Ewald's retirement, Process Equipment was acquired by Buckingham Capital Partners, a partnership that invests in U.S. specialty manufacturing companies.
+According to the company's press release, there are no anticipated changes in the operations, and the former shareholders will retain ownership of the real estate and the facilities.

 Michael van Haaren was appointed president and will lead the operation.
-For the past 11 years, he has served PECo in various engineering, manufacturing and management positions, most recently as vice president/COO.
-His work experience includes seven years in research and quality program development.
+He has worked for seven years in research and quality program development.
+For the past 11 years, he has served PECo in various engineering, manufacturing and management positions, most recently as Vice President/COO.

 | Penta Gear Metrology LLC|

-Penta Gear Metrology LLC, a builder of special machines and automated systems for over 50 years, offers the ND430 Next Dimension® Gear Measurement System.
-The Next Dimension® has been designed with the latest in motion control technology. ...Read more Or visit www.gearinspection.com
+Penta Gear Metrology LLC, a builder of special machines and automated systems for over 50 years, offers the ND430 Next DimensionĀ® Gear Measurement System.
+The Next DimensionĀ® has been designed with the latest in motion control technology. ...Read more Or visit www.gearinspection.com